PabloMerener/EloquentRelationshipTrait/README.md

 Get eloquent relationships in your Laravel projects.

-Implement EloquentRelationshipTrait in your models:
+Implementing EloquentRelationshipTrait in User model
 ```
 <?php